chidiwilliams/chidiwilliams.com/content/about.md

 ![Chidi](https://res.cloudinary.com/cwilliams/image/upload/c_scale,w_200/v1619649025/Blog/EIxuQfNv_400x400.jpg)

 Hi, my name is Chidi.
-I'm a software engineer from Nigeria, and I currently work in London.
+I'm a software engineer, and I work at an investment bank in London.
 Before my current role, I built consumer and business fintech products at [a startup in Lagos](/2020/#changing-jobs).
 I've also written a few [open-source projects](https://github.com/chidiwilliams/), including some [Web-based simulations](/simulations/).

 I love playing the piano and guitar and reading about computing, science, and philosophy.
 You can find a list of books I'm currently reading or curious about on [my bookshelf](/bookshelf/).